r3v5/rag/demos/kfp/docling/asr-conversion/README.md

 - GPU-enabled nodes are highly recommended for faster processing.

 - You still can use CPU nodes only but it will take longer time.

 ### Creating the Pipeline for running on GPU node

 ```
 # Install dependencies for pipeline
 cd demos/kfp/docling/asr-conversion
 pip3 install -r requirements.txt

-# Compile the Kubeflow pipeline for running with help of GPU
+# Compile the Kubeflow pipeline for running with help of GPU or use existing pipeline
 cd demos/kfp/docling/asr-conversion/conversion-on-gpu
 python3 docling_asr_convert_pipeline.py
 ```

 ### Creating the Pipeline for running on CPU only

 ```
 # Install dependencies for pipeline
 cd demos/kfp/docling/asr-conversion
 pip3 install -r requirements.txt

-# Compile the Kubeflow pipeline for running on CPU only
+# Compile the Kubeflow pipeline for running on CPU only or use existing pipeline
 cd demos/kfp/docling/asr-conversion/conversion-on-cpu
 python3 docling_asr_convert_pipeline.py
 ```